Does IBS cause fatigue?

 Imagine if you saw a bear or cougar while you were hiking.
 You’d feel anxious/nervous, right?

-Proper identification of the root cause of your symptoms needs to be identified.
+First, the root cause of your symptoms needs to be identified.

 Now, I want to hear from you!